 support for default HRIR/BRIR sets for binaural rendering,

+support for rendering control features:

-support for head-tracking data as control data for binaural audio rendering in quaternions and in Euler notation.
-The format of head-tracking data is provided in clause 5.11 of [5],support for binaural reverb and early reflections controlled by reverb parameters, the format of reverb parameters is provided in clause 5.14.1, and in Annex B of [5].
+head-tracking data as control data and external orientation data for binaural audio rendering in quaternions (and for head-tracking also in Euler notation).
+The format of orientation data is provided in clause 5.11 of [5],

+binaural reverb and early reflections controlled by reverb parameters, the format of reverb parameters is provided in clause 5.14.1, and in Annex B of [5],

+object editing of decoded ISM, OMASA, and OSBA bitstreams in internal IVAS renderer (clause 5) according to interface provided in clause 5.18 of [5].

 A special feature of the renderer is that it supports split operation with pre-rendering and transcoding to a head-trackable intermediate representation that can be transmitted to a post-rendering end-device.
 This enables moving a large part of the processing load and memory requirements for IVAS decoding and rendering to a (more) capable node/UE while offloading the final rendering end-device.
 The IVAS specific split rendering functionality is mostly described in TS 26.253 [4] whereas more generic split rendering functionality is specified in TS 26.249 [6].

 This document provides a high-level specification of the internal (clause 5) and external renderer (clause 6).
 Furthermore, the rendering library interface is provided (clause 7).
 Split rendering is described on high level in clause 8.
 Specific rendering algorithms and processing paths are out of scope of this specification and are provided in TS 26.253 [4].